 And this color bundle of organic solids from Birch Fabrics found their way into my bag too.Aren’t they wonderful?
 You should feel them…

 I’ve been looking at these little necklace kits and they were on sale on Sunday morning.
 How could I resist?Look out for me wearing it at future workshops.
 I’m going to be stitching a design for the middle very soon.

 But what else did I bring home?
 You know I don’t do deep thoughts very well…

 It was great to catch up with some old friends and make some new ones too.
 There were some super quilts on display.
 Gwen Marston’s keynote speech on Saturday evening was very inspiring.
 Lots of ideas to come home with.

 I think Molly Upton’s quilts were the absolute highlight to me.
 She made her quilted tapestries in the 70s before her early death at 23.
 There is a super write up on her on the ArtsEditor website here.

-One of her quilts made it on the 100 best American quilts of the 20th Century list and it was hanging for us to see, along with thirteen others from her collection.
+One of her quilts Torrid Dwelling made it on the 100 best American quilts of the 20th Century list.
+It was not in Pasadena but fourteen others from her collection were hanging for us to see.

 Time to sew?